 For those of you interested in sewing your own clothing and gear, be sure to check into the retailers below that sell the fabric, notions, and patterns.

-In hot weather you need clothing to protect you from sun that is loose to allow airflow for cooling.
+In hot weather, you need clothing to protect you from the sun that is loose to allow airflow for cooling.
 Light colors deflect the sun’s rays.
 Unlike hiking elsewhere, cotton is desirable for summer hiking in the desert if you can wet your clothing as it allows evaporative cooling.

 This is definitely a disadvantage in other locales.
 You can read about appropriate winter clothing on my Winter Hiking page.

 You want clothing that will keep your body comfortable in whatever kind of weather you are hiking.
 There are many hi-tech fabrics out there that wick moisture away from your body and disperse it to the surface of your clothing where it can evaporate.